 Another highlight is a visit to a truck painting workshop – there are lots around the city limits.

-Pakistan’s psychedelic trucks are one of the country’s most iconic sights and a big attraction for western travellers.
+Pakistan’s psychedelic trucks are one of the country’s most iconic sights and a big attraction for western travelers.
 Each truck is lovingly and carefully decorated with hand cut fluorescent stickers, painted murals, huge tassels and reflectors.

 The driver’s cab is built tall like an enormous turban, which although ruins its streamlining and makes its less fuel efficient, it is intended to bring much-needed good luck to the driver to cope with long gruelling journeys.

 Heading out of Islamabad is a restored traditional village called Saidpur in the foothills of the Margalla Mountains.
 Stop by the small black and white vintage photo exhibition which shows the construction of Islamabad.
 Then head up through the village to walking trails, which lead to a lookout with a bird’s eye view over the city.